 The next day, the hamsters had a conversation at breakfast.
 It was so easy for Bob to talk to Shesha as if he had known her for a thousand years.
 She was so simple and open and at the same time very deep and interesting.
-Shesha did not read any of the wise sayings of the world, but she could feel wisdom thanks to some inner instinct.
+Shesha didn't read any of wise sayings of the world, but she could feel wisdom thanks to some inner instinct.

 The hostess also taught Bob how to do her exercises.
-It turned out to be very difficult for him: at first, he wobbled on one leg and even fell a couple of times, but then, he finally managed to do the exercises correctly.
-Bob showed the hostess his own exercises: cheeks blowing and tail raising.
-Shesha cheerfully laughed at them for a long time.
-Then, they went for a walk again and did not even notice that another day had come to an end.
+It turned out to be very difficult for him: at first, he swung on one leg and even fell a couple of times, but then, he finally managed to do the exercises right.
+Bob also showed the hostess his own exercises: cheeks blowing and tail raising.
+Shesha cheerfully laughed at them for long.
+Then, they went for a walk again and didn't even notice that another day had come to an end.

 On the morning of the third day, it was time for Bob to say goodbye.
-This time at breakfast, he looked at his new acquaintance with sad eyes.
+This time at breakfast, he looked with sad eyes at his new acquaintance.

 "I have to go home, Shesha," he said.
-"It's very nice here, and the last thing I want to do now is to go back.
+"It's very nice here, and the last thing I want to do now is go back.
 But, I can't go home without the pelicans."

-Shesha looked sad this morning too.
-She was looking closely at Bob and did not talk much that day.
-It seemed that she was thinking about something a lot.
-Finally, as if she made up her mind to do something important, she suddenly said:
+Shesha looked sad this morning, too.
+She looked closely at Bob and didn't talk much today.
+It seemed that she was thinking a lot about something.
+Finally, as if she had made up her mind to do something important, she suddenly said: